-Location Wattle Grove Public Art Type Medium scale public artwork Opportunity Integrated with rest-stop areas.
-Public artwork shelter.
-Public art integrated into rest-stop furniture.
-Objective Integrated public art that encourages truck drivers to Stop, Revive Survive. • Provide amenity and beautify the entrances into the Wattle Grove Industrial area.
-Improve and enhance the experience for workers and visitors to industrial areas with contemporary public art.
-Contemporary public art to be featured as dedicated entry statements to improve the public experience of industrial energy. industrial areas.
+Location Wattle Grove Public Art Type Opportunity Integrated with rest-stop areas Public artwork shelter Public art integrated into rest-stop furniture Objective Integrated public art that encourages truck drivers to Stop, Revive, Survive Provide amenity and beautify the entrances into the Wattle Grove industrial area Improve and enhance the experience for workers and visitors to industrial areas with contemporary public art Contemporary public art to be featured as dedicated entry statements to improve the public experience of industrial areas

-Location Woodlupine Community Hub, Forrestfield Public Art Type Multiple opportunities Play-based public art / functional public arts Opportunity Multiple public art opportunities throughout the development as opposed to one statement piece.
+Location Woodlupine Community Hub, Forrestfield Public Art Type Opportunity Multiple public art opportunities throughout the development as opposed to one statement piece.
+Opportunities to be explored in the early concept and design phase of the project Meet the City's LPP26 obligations Community engagement to seek advice from the community on the types of public art they would like to see at the new Woodlupine Community Centre Multiple public art opportunities to allow for a range of artists with varying skill levels to be involved in the project Objective Combination of functional and aesthetic artwork, iconic in nature that becomes synonymous with the precinct Create a public artwork which genuinely represents and involves the community's children Enhance the community's sense of ownership ocation High Wycombe Community and Aquatic Node ublic Art Type pportunity Multiple public art opportunities throughout the development as opposed to one statement piece.
 Opportunities to be explored in the early concept and design phase of the project.
-Meet the City's LPP26 obligations Objective Community engagement to seek advice from the community on the types of public art they would like to see at the new Woodlupine Community Centre Multiple public art Opportunities to allow for a range of artists with varying skill levels to be involved in the project Combination of functional and aesthetic artwork, iconic in nature that becomes synonymous with the precinct.
-Create a public artwork which genuinely represents and involves the community's sense of ownership

-Location High Wycombe Community and Aquatic Node Public Art Type Integrated Public Art Opportunity Multiple public art opportunities throughout the development as opposed to one statement piece.
-Opportunities to be explored in the early concept and design phase of the project.
-Meet the City's LPP26 obligations Community engagement to seek advice from the community on the types of public art they would like to see at the new High Wycombe Community and Aquatic Node Multiple public art opportunities to allow for a range of artists and levels to be involved in the project Objective Iconic contemporary public artworks that elevate the space.
-Combination of functional and aesthetic artwork, iconic in nature that becomes synonymous with the precinct.
+Meet the City's LPP26 obligations Community engagement to seek advice from the community on the types of public art they would like to see at the new High Wycombe Community and Aquatic Node Multiple public art opportunities to allow for a range of artists and levels to be involved in the project bjective Iconic contemporary public artworks that elevate the space Combination of functional and aesthetic artwork, iconic in nature that becomes synonymous with the precinct